-b) Optionally, approximate number of AIoT devices based on AF request.
+a) Optionally, approximate number of AIoT devices based on AF request.

-c) Size of the Inventory Response message from the AIoT Device.
+b) Expected Size of the Inventory Response message from the AIoT Device.

-d) Optionally, time interval for AIoT Device response aggregation used by the NG-RAN as specified in clause 5.9.
+c) Optionally, time interval for AIoT Device response aggregation used by the NG-RAN as specified in clause 5.9.